 Our staff works closely with professors, students, and other community members that are vital to the growth and creation of the STOICH project.
 These individuals fill important organizational and mentoring roles in the Ecological Stoichiometry Cooperative.

 Casey joined the Ecological Stoichiometry Cooperative with the University of Wyoming in Sarah Collins’ lab.
 Her B.S. degree is in Conservation and Restoration Ecology with a minor in Statistics from Utah State University.
-She has a background in remote fieldwork, outdoor education, writing grants and NEPA comments for NGOs, and performing GIS analyses.
-Casey is coordinating data acquisition efforts, designing the ESC website, and working in a variety of other capacities in an effort to assist in the STOICH database creation.
+She has a background in remote fieldwork, outdoor education, grant writing and GIS and data analyses.
+Casey leads the STOICH metadata committee, coordinates data acquisition efforts, and is responsible for the ESC website and social media.
+Her current research project aims to address gaps in seasonal aquatic stoichiometry data by collecting monthly resource samples in alpine and plains lakes near Laramie, WY.

 Data Technician, University of Nebraska-Lincoln